topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 3.2 AnalogInput
 ---
-This example program demonstrates how the TOPST VCP-G board controls a potentiometer and an LED on the breadboard.
+This example program demonstrates how the VCP-G board controls a potentiometer and an LED on the breadboard.
 It reads a value from an analog input pin and uses this value to control an LED.
 If the sensor value is below 3000, the LED turns off.
 If the sensor value is above 3000, the LED turns on.
 </br></br>

 ### 3.2.1 Hardware Requirements